 Bottom Line on Industrial Hemp

-At present, there are legal industrial hemp farms in 47 American states.
-New Hampshire, Idaho, and Mississippi are currently digging in their heels.
-It is a devastating situation for the thousands of prospective farmers in those states.
+At present, there are legal industrial hemp farms in 49 American states.
+Idaho is the only state digging in its heels.
+It is a devastating situation for the thousands of prospective farmers in Idaho.
 The potential profit attributed to hemp varies depending on where you live.

 In the meantime, those aiming to grow industrial hemp should follow their state’s rules.
 It is essential to keep the THC content below 0.3%.
 We have sadly heard of many farmers losing entire harvests by going over the threshold marginally.
 It is heartbreaking and financially catastrophic to lose months of hard work.

 It is a more labor-intensive pursuit than growing traditional crops.
 Also, poor first-year yields, on average, make it hard to become profitable.
 You also need to invest in security because thieves steal hemp in the belief it is marijuana!
 If you believe you can overcome these obstacles, the time is potentially ripe for growing industrial hemp.
-Unless, of course, you live in New Hampshire, Idaho, or Mississippi.
+Unless, of course, you live in Idaho.